guitarpawat/guitarpawat.github.io/GuitarPawat.me/content/about.md

 +++
-title = 'About'
+title = 'About Me'
 date = 2023-09-11T21:35:37+07:00
 draft = false
 +++

+My name is **Pawat Nakpiphatkul**.
 I am a software engineer who works in Thailand's banking infrastructure area and loves to wander around all the things I am curious about.

 ## Skills
 * Java (Spring Boot, Quarkus)